Skip to main content

 With a cloud server, you can only replace the network boot disk — with another network boot disk.

-2. Open the server page → network volumes tab.
+2. Open the server page → tab Network disks.

-3. Check which disk is bootable — you'll see the Bootable tag in the line with it.
+3. Check which disk is bootable — you'll see a tag in the line with it Loading.

-4. If the cloud server does not have a bootable disk, first mount the right disk — it will automatically become bootable.
+4. If the cloud server does not have a boot disk, the first plug in the desired disk — it will automatically become bootable.

-5. If the cloud server already has a boot disk, turn off the server and disconnect the boot disk.
-First mount the desired disk — it will automatically become bootable.
+5. If the cloud server already has a boot disk, shut down the server и disconnect the boot disk.
+First plug in the desired disk — it will automatically become bootable.

-Only network volumes can be connected to the cloud server (up to 255 disks per server).
+Only network disks can be connected to the cloud server (up to 255 disks per server).

 If the cloud server does not have a boot disk, the first disk connected will automatically become the boot disk.